wotkad/rise/README.md

   - `views`: `.pug` files.
 (You can create any structure).
     - `components`: Components (files that can be reused throughout the project).
     - `layouts`: Main template files.
 Here you can also create different themes for the site.
-    - `mixins`: Fragments of `.pug` files that are used for the same purpose as layouts, namely to avoid repeating code in each template and instead use mixins to place the same component, etc. by simply passing the attribute for each once.
+    - `mixins`: Parts of `.pug` files that can be easily reused.
+Necessary in order to avoid repeating code in each file.
     - `pages`: Page templates.
       - `blog`: Dynamic directory with articles generated from `.md` files in `/src/markdown/docs` directory.
     - `index.pug`: Master page template.